kdd-ubc/MorphOT/README.md

 by Arthur Ecoffet, Frédéric Poitevin and Khanh Dao Duc

-This is the repository for distributing our software
+This is the repository for distributing our software.